atoprak06/eCommerceWithMultipleVendors-Django-Vue/README.md

 <br/>
 `npm run serve`
 <br/>
-After it initializes, you can then visit  http://localhost:8080/ (or different depends on your machine, check your terminal) and navigate it.
+After it initializes, you can then visit  http://localhost:8080/ (or different depends on your machine, check your terminal.
+If it is different modify `CORS_ALLOWED_ORIGINS` in the settings.py file accordingly) and navigate it.
 From there on, docs will include how the project works.

 # Database Models
 ## 1- User